jerryjappinen/baseline-php/docs/site/pages/about/about.md

 ## Usage

-[Download Baseline.php's release file](https://bitbucket.org/Eiskis/baseline.php/raw/default/baseline.php) and include it in the beginning of your PHP script:
+[Download Baseline.php release](https://bitbucket.org/Eiskis/baseline.php/raw/default/baseline.php) and include it in the beginning of your PHP script:

 	require_once 'baseline.php';